-The first known use of Chagnart as a surname occurred in the France in the Forez
+The first known use of Chagnart as a surname occurred in the Forez

-region.
-Chagnart was a name for a person who lived in Forez.
+region of France.
+Chagnart was originally a name for a person who lived in Forez.

 Early Origins of the Chagnart family

 The surname Chagnart was first found in Forez

 , a former province of France, now part of the modern Loire, the Haute-Loire, and Puy-de-Dôme départements, where the family was established in early times.

 The family formed many branches, some in other regions.
 The Chagnon branch gave its name to Chagnon, a village in the department of Loire, in the district of Saint-Étienne.
 The branch Chaigneau was established in a village in the department of Eure, in the district of Evreux.
 The branch Chaigne was established in Bordeaux.
 Several members of this illustrious family distinguished themselves in various parts of France.
 CITATION[CLOSE]

 Dionne, N.-E., Origine Des Familles Canadiennes-Français.
 Baltimore: Genealogical Publishing Company, 1969.
 Print.

 This web page shows only a small excerpt of our Chagnart research.Another 128 words (9 lines of text) covering the years 1436, 1451, 1471, 1746, 1817, 1769, 1832, 1910, 1887, 1887, 1915, 1767, 1795, 1791, 1883, 1800, 1874, 1874, 1819, 1901, 1830 and 1906 are included under the topic Early Chagnart History in all our PDF Extended History products and printed products wherever possible.

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire